26 Things to do in Suzhou China – All You Need to Know Before you Go

 Suzhou is an amazing destination in China.
 I can see it becoming a larger stop on people’s China itinerary and soon, it won’t be just Chinese tourists exploring the gardens and Canals.

 Whether you are a fan of traditional or modern China, Suzhou has it all.
-I would rand the city right up there with Shanghai, Hong Kong, and Beijing as a must-visit urban center of the country.
+I would rank the city right up there with Shanghai, Hong Kong, and Beijing as a must-visit urban center of the country.

 Travel Planning Resources